Slain Pistorius girlfriend spoke out against gender violence

 Steenkamp's death has deeply divided South Africans, with some backing Pistorius' assertion that the shooting was accidental, and others believing Steenkamp was just another victim of domestic violence that often goes unpunished.

-Many believe Pistorius's celebrity status could tilt the odds in his favor.
+Many believe Pistorius's celebrity status could tilt the odds in his favour.

 The prosecution suffered a blow on Thursday when the lead investigator was pulled off the case after it emerged that he faces attempted murder charges for firing on a minibus full of passengers in 2011.